 - Overtopping potential maps for all ten scenarios that depict where the Bay may overtop the shoreline.
 Coupled with the inundation maps, the overtopping potential maps help in identifying the shoreline locations and flowpaths that could lead to inland flooding.

-Sea level rise mapping and shoreline analysis has been completed for Alameda, Contra Costa, San Francisco and San Mateo Counties.
+Sea level rise mapping and shoreline analysis had been completed for Alameda, Contra Costa, San Francisco and San Mateo Counties under previous efforts.
 These studies include: the Climate Change and Extreme Weather Adaptation Options for Transportation Assets in the Bay Area Pilot Project (December 2014) which was a partnership between MTC, BCDC, Caltrans District 4, and BART and focused on developing adaptation strategies for Alameda County; the BCDC-led Contra Costa Adapting to Rising Tides Project (underway) which looks at risk and vulnerability along the shoreline; the San Francisco Public Utilities Commission-led Sewer System Improvement Program; and San Mateo County’s Sea Level Rise Vulnerability Assessment and Sea Change SMC initiative.
+The current project addressed the need to complete the mapping and shoreline analysis for the remaining six counties and unify the existing data sets.

 - Alameda County